-- Plenums and air ducts must be installed in accordance with the Standard for the Installation of Air Conditioning and Ventilating Systems (NFPA No. 90A) or the Standard for the Installation of Warm Air Heating and Air Conditioning Systems (NFPA No. 90B). - Table 7, (page 32) & Table 8, (page 33) contain the maximum airflow and temperature rise data for variable speed motors.
-If the maximum airflow is 1,600 CFM or more, it is recommended that two openings be used for return air on upflow furnaces. - It is recommended that the outlet duct contain a removable access panel.
+- Plenums and air ducts must be installed in accordance with the Standard for the Installation of Air Conditioning and Ventilating Systems (NFPA No. 90A) or the Standard for the Installation of Warm Air Heating and Air Conditioning Systems (NFPA No. 90B). - Table 7, (page 31) lists the High and Low target CFMs for each maximum input rate and temperature rise.
+If the maximum airflow is greater than 1,600 cfm, two returns are recommended.
+NOTE: The motor speed of MQ furnaces cannot be changed manually by resetting the dipswitches on the motor control board. - It is recommended that the outlet duct contain a removable access panel.
 The opening should be accessible when the furnace is installed in service and shall be of a size that smoke or reflected light may be observed inside the casing to indicate the presence of leaks in the heat exchanger.
-The cover for the opening shall be attached in such a way as to prevent leaks. - If outside air is used as return air to the furnace for ventilation or to improve indoor air quality, the system must be designed so that the return air is not less than 60°F (15°C) during operation.
+The cover for the opening shall be attached in such a way as to prevent leaks. - If outside air is used as return air to the furnace for ventilation or to improve indoor air quality, the system must be designed so that the return air is not less than 60° F (15° C) during operation.
 If a combination of indoor and outdoor air is used, the ducts and damper system must be designed so that the return air supply to the furnace is equal to the return air supply under normal, indoor return air applications.